 New affordable housing can make a really significant difference to the overall number of homes available.
-As shown below, more than 20% of the affordable housing let in both Mid Suffolk and Ipswich last year were new-built homes.
+As shown below, more than 20% of the affordable homes let in Suffolk Coastal in 2017/18 were newly built.

-16. Total number of properties let in each Local Authority in 2016/17 split by whether the property let was a new build or existing stock
+16. Total number of properties let in each Local Authority in 2017/18 split by whether the property let was a new build or existing stock

-17. The proportion of lets made in the Gateway to Homechoice area in 2016/17 split by the number of bedrooms in the property and the primary applicant's age group
+17. The proportion of lets made in the Gateway to Homechoice area in 2017/18 split by the number of bedrooms in the property and the primary applicant's age group